Flat Galactic Rotation Curves from Geometry in Weyl Gravity: Introduction

 \section{Introduction}

 According to current cosmological paradigm, there is a ``dark side of the universe,''' which consists of Dark Energy and Dark Matter.
-Former is the proposed explanation to the observation of cosmic speed--up \cite{Perlmutter,Riess1,Riess2,Kowalski} and the latter is the proposed explanation to observation of flat rotation curves of galaxies \cite{JB,AB,KGB,PSS,BS}, gravitational lensing observations \cite{SKW,Dodelson}, and many other astrophysical and cosmological observations \cite{Bertone,Lyth}.
+Former is the proposed explanation to the observation of cosmic speed--up \cite{Perlmutter,Riess1,Riess2,Kowalski} and the latter is the proposed explanation to observation of flat rotation curves of galaxies \cite{JB,AB,KGB,PSS,BS}, gravitational lensing \cite{SKW,Dodelson}, and many other astrophysical and cosmological observations \cite{Bertone,Lyth}.
 Other than the existence of these dark components of the universe, contemporary $\Lambda$CDM cosmology ($\Lambda$ for Dark Energy and CDM for Cold Dark Matter) also assumes that Einstein's theory of gravity, i.e. general relativity, is valid at all length scales.
 Although $\Lambda$CDM cosmology successfully explains almost all the cosmological observations it has several important theoretical drawbacks.
-Dark Energy (see e.g. reviews \cite{PeRa,Sah,CST,FrTu,LLWW,ATsu}) is smooth and persistent as it produces negative pressure and thus causes repulsive gravitational effect on expansion.
-Even though diverse phenomenology is proposed to explain the nature of dark energy, to date there is no satisfactory model everyone agrees on.
-In contrast, Dark Matter \cite{Tr,Berg,BFFP} needs to be non-relativistic matter, because it should have a mass to produce the required phenomenology in the Newtonian limit, and needs to be dark, because it should not interact with baryonic matter electromagnetically, otherwise we would have seen it.
-Ambitious experiments designed to observe elusive dark matter particles gave negative results so far \cite{BHKK,ZA,LUX}.
-Another related important problem is that the ratio of dark energy and dark matter density parameters is of the order one, so called the coincidence problem.
+Even though diverse phenomenology is proposed to explain the nature of dark energy (see e.g. reviews \cite{PeRa,Sah,CST,FrTu,LLWW,ATsu}), to date there is no satisfactory model everyone agrees on.
+Ambitious experiments designed to observe elusive dark matter particles \cite{Tr,Berg,BFFP} gave negative results so far \cite{BHKK,ZA,LUX}.